 Parchment Area Hydrogeological Study

-Work is complete on the EGLE‐led hydrogeological study in the Parchment area, which will enable EGLE to better understand groundwater flow direction and potential sources of PFAS.
+Work was completed in June 2019 on the EGLE‐led hydrogeological study in the Parchment area, which enabled a better understanding of groundwater flow, direction and potential sources of PFAS in the Parchment and Cooper Township areas.
 Georgia-Pacific hired Tetra Tech, a global engineering firm with extensive experience in water issues, to conduct the study.
 Here is the work plan for the initial phase of monitoring well installation, which was approved by the state..
-An addendum to the work plan was also approved by the state for installation of additional monitoring wells.
+In January, 2019 an addendum to the work plan was also approved by the state for installation of additional monitoring wells.

 Groundwater samples were collected and analyzed from twenty-nine different locations in the Parchment and Cooper Township area from December 2018 through early March 2019.
 The results include 10 samples with no detectable levels of PFAS, 15 samples with levels between 2.83 parts per trillion (ppt) and 69.8 ppt, and 4 samples with levels ranging from 107.4 ppt to 3432.9 ppt.

-Sampling will continue at regular intervals to better understand seasonal groundwater variations.
-The work is conducted in coordination with the EGLE.
+Groundwater sampling has continued at regular intervals to better understand seasonal groundwater variations.
+This work is conducted in coordination with the EGLE.